ZheleznykSerhii/MarsPhotos/README.md

 How to take and run a code:

 1. git clone https://github.com/ZheleznykSerhii/MarsPhotos.git
+2. cd MarsPhotos
-2. git checkout master
+3. git checkout master
+4. npm install
-3. npm install
+5. npm install axios
-4. npm start
+6. npm start

 The task was: